-Federal Title IV Financial Aid is available to students enrolled in remedial coursework, also known as College Preparatory (CPT) or remedial courses, as long as the student is fully admitted into a Title IV Aid eligible program at or before the time the courses are being taken.
+Federal Title IV Financial Aid is available to students enrolled in remedial coursework, as long as the student is fully admitted into a Title IV Aid eligible program at or before the time the courses are being taken.
 All remedial coursework hours attempted at ASUMH are used in determining every satisfactory academic progress criteria at ASUMH except grade point average.